What might affect hormones starting lactation?

 The study

-LRF-OCEHL is currently investigating how hormones induce secretory activation in mothers with healthy term infants (INSIGHT study).
-The aim is to generate hormone reference intervals which can be used to identify women at risk of delayed secretory activation and understand the effect of hormones on mammary gene expression, metabolism and milk composition during the early postpartum period.
-In collaboration with the Bode Lab, this project will extend the scope of INSIGHT to advance knowledge about the biology of delayed secretory activation with a particular focus on SVNs.
+Our ongoing INSIGHT study investigates lactation hormone levels in healthy, term pregnancies, and aims to understand the effects of hormones on mammary gene expression, metabolism and milk composition in the early postpartum period.
+In collaboration with the Bode Lab, this new project will extend the scope of INSIGHT to advance knowledge about the biology of delayed secretory activation with a particular focus on SVNs.

 Methods

-Study Team:
+Study Team

 Bryony Davies, DPhil Candidate, NDWRH, University of Oxford, UK